Exopy/exopy/docs/source/user_guide/instruments.rst

 application can use instruments at any given time.

-Typically when starting a measure the instruments used in the measure should go from unused to used by the 'ecpy.measure' plugin.
+Typically when starting a measure the instruments used in the measure should go from unused to used by the 'exopy.measure' plugin.